 If cluster nodes do not have the same list of enabled VM types, a warning message will show up on top of the Scan Profile page for five seconds.

-The Scan Profile can only be configured on the Master node and the configurations will be synced to slave nodes.
-Master node will collected all installed VM image information.
-If a unique VM image is only installed on a slave node, the user can still configure on the Master node and the result will be synchronized to that Slave node.
+The Scan Profile can only be configured on the primary (master) node and the configurations will be synced to worker (slave) nodes.
+The primary (master) node will collected all installed VM image information.
+If a unique VM image is only installed on a worker (slave) node, the user can still configure on the primary (master) node and the result will be synchronized to that worker (slave) node.

 There might be malicious URLs inside Office files and PDF files.
 Users can choose to scan randomly selected URLs along with the original file inside files' associated VM.
 To turn this feature ON, use the

 A unit can join global threat network as Contributor to allow the Collector to control its Scan Profile, or it can work as Collector to manage Scan Profile of all units in the network.
-Only Standalone unit or Master node in a cluster can join the network.
+Only Standalone unit or primary (master) node in a cluster can join the network.